open-feature/go-sdk-contrib/providers/flagsmith/e2e/README.md

 ## Status: draft

-Out of 52 scenarios: **31 pass, 2 fail, 19 are skipped** because a capability is not declared.
+Out of 65 scenarios: **43 pass, 2 fail, 20 are skipped** because a capability is not declared.
 Identical in both modes.

-The two failures are the only ones left after `@variants` landed on the base branch, and neither is a provider bug — see "Why the 2 fail".
+Both failures carry a `KnownDeviation` and one of them is a genuine provider defect — see "Why the 2 fail".

 It stays a draft because the testbed image lives in a personal namespace ([aepfli/flagsmith-tck-testbed](https://github.com/aepfli/flagsmith-tck-testbed)), and a contrib repo's CI should not depend on it until it has a permanent home.

 > Read the counts from the suite's own summary, not from `go test`. `go test` prints a PASS line for
-> every skipped scenario too — godog skips the scenario and the Go subtest passes anyway — so its
+> every skipped scenario too — godog skips the scenario and the Go subtest passes anyway — so it
+> prints `65 scenarios (63 passed, 2 failed)` and the honest pass count is 43.
+Reading godog's
-> PASS count is 50, not 31.
-Reading that as the conformance result is exactly the vacuous pass the
-> capability gating exists to prevent.
+> number as the conformance result is exactly the vacuous pass the capability gating exists to
+> prevent; the real count is on the line underneath, `20 scenario(s) skipped because a capability
+> was not declared`.

 ## The two modes